kideh88/node-http-response-codes/README.md

 Helps you on returning proper response codes in your node application without manually defining every code you need to use.

+Better code readability with constant names instead of numbers only.
+Auto-complete functionality should be able to suggest the code names you are looking for.

 ## Installation

 Install using  `npm install http-response-codes`

 ## Usage